azine/email-bundle/README.md

 {{ "This text should be wrapped after 30 characters, as it is too long for just one line.
 But there is not line break in the text so far" | textWrap(30) }}
 ```

-## Use a different mailer for "normal" and for "urgent" emails
+## Use two different mailers for "normal" and for "urgent" emails
 In most cases you'll probably prefer UI-performance over speed of email-delivery.
 But for example for the password-reset- or for email-confirmation-emails
 you want the user to receive the mail a.s.a.p and not after the next spool-mailing.